PreSales & Sales Career Coaching

 Which qualifications do you need for tech sales?

-While a degree in computer science or business helps, having a college education is not always required.
 Instead, focus on developing key skills such as communication, technical knowledge, and sales techniques.
 You can also obtain relevant certifications to boost your profile.
 A strong understanding of the products and practical experience are usually more important for tech companies.

 How can I stand out in a tech sales interview?

-In order to become a standout candidate, you must research the company and its products thoroughly.
+In order to become a standout candidate, you should research the company and its products thoroughly.
 Practice common tech sales interview questions and scenarios.
 Then, showcase your sales achievements, technical knowledge, problem-solving skills, and relationship-building abilities.
 Finally, you can ask thoughtful questions about the role and the company.

 Don't miss a post!

-Get actionable tipsĀ on how you can get a better career delivered to your inbox every Sunday.
+Get actionable tips on how you can get a better career delivered to your inbox every Sunday.

 You're safe with me.
 I'll never spam you or sell your contact info.